 She loves Expressing Motherhood and thinks it’s kept her sane despite tendencies for people in her family to lose their sanity.

 Jessica Cribbs: Co-Creator

-Jessica helped produced Expressing Motherhood for many years, now she is a homeschooling stay at home mom to three kids.
-She writes for BurbankMom a hyper-local blog that focuses on all things Burbank.
+Jessica is a former producer and now she writes for BurbankMom a hyper-local blog that focuses on all things Burbank.

 Jessica previously worked as an Associate Producer at The Hallmark Channel.
 She is also the founder of The Rose Run and The Strength of A Rose Foundation.
 SOAR Foundation is a non-profit that raises funds in the name of her mother, Rose Marie Hunt, who lost her battle with breast cancer in 2009.
 They have raised over $200,000 for The University of Michigan Cancer Center and for The Disney Family Cancer Center here in Burbank.

 She has also directed/Produced and edited a documentary featured at The Cleveland International Film Festival titled LaffeyMen.
 This doc is about her grandfather’s experience in WWII.